allenai/allenact/projects/tutorials/minigrid_tutorial.md

 [OnPolicyTrainer](/onpolicy_sync/light_engine/#onpolicytrainer) class (for training) and two flavors of an [OnPolicyInference](/onpolicy_sync/light_engine/#onpolicyinference) class (for validation and testing) that are invoked through the entry script `ddmain.py`, includes:
-- A tag to identify the experiment (`tag` method).
+- A `tag` method to identify the experiment.
-- A method to instantiate actor-critic models (`create_model`).
+- A `create_model` method to instantiate actor-critic models.
-- A method to instantiate task samplers (`make_sampler_fn`).
+- A `make_sampler_fn` method to instantiate task samplers.
-- Methods describing initialization parameters for task samplers used in training, validation, and testing;
-including the assignment of workers to devices for running environments (`{train,valid,test}_task_sampler_args`).
+- Three `{train,valid,test}_task_sampler_args` methods describing initialization parameters for task samplers used in training, validation, and testing; including assignment of workers to devices for simulation.
-- Machine configuration parameters that will be used e.g. for training or validation (`machine_params` method).
+- A `machine_params` method with configuration parameters that will be used for training, validation or testing.
-- A possibly multi-staged training pipeline with different types of losses, an optimizer, and other parameters like learning rates, batch sizes, etc. (`training_pipeline` method).
+- A `training_pipeline` method describing a possibly multi-staged training pipeline with different types of losses, an optimizer, and other parameters like learning rates, batch sizes, etc.

 ## Preliminaries